Chris--A/BitBool/README.md

 http://arduino.land/Code/BitBool/

-This product is provided under MIT and GPL and the only requirement I impose is to link this GitHub repository or the above Arduino.land link in a comment and ensure my name is clearly noted as the Author.
+This product is provided under MIT and GPL and the only requirement I impose is to link to the original source here on GitHub or the above Arduino.land link in a comment and ensure my name is clearly noted as the Author.

 https://github.com/Chris--A/BitBool/